Death of a Naturalist: Poems

 "Personal Helicon" is the final poem in Heaney's first collection.
 Helicon refers to the mountain in Greek mythology which is dedicated to the Greek God Apollo, who is the God of poetry.
 On the mountain live nine muses, each of whom represent a poetic inspiration.
 In Heaney's Helicon is a well which indicates that his inspiration comes from within the earth rather than above it.
 This theme resonates across his work in the poem "Digging" or in the later Bog Poems.
 He also states that he rhymes "to see myself", echoing the common theme found in the poem "Digging" that he uses poetry to understand the depths of the well and his reflection within it.
 Throughout the poem, Heaney walks the reader through each stage of his life up until the point he wrote Personal Helicon.
 He expresses to the reader how he loses sight of the outside inspirations he sought after as a child, and instead looks to himself.
 This can be seen when he states, "To stare, big-eyed Narcissus into some spring is beneath all adult dignity".
-In this quote he parallels himself to Narcissus, a hunter in Greek Mythology who is cursed to fall in love with his own reflection by the goddess Nemesis after he shuns Echo, an Oread nymph.
+In this quote he parallels himself to Narcissus, a hunter in Greek Mythology who is cursed to fall in love with his own reflection by the goddess Nemesis after he shuns an admirer.
 The reader can see that for a short time after his college experience, Heaney relies on only himself for inspiration.
 Eventually he realizes his mistake, and unlike Narcissus, is able to bring himself back to reality.